2025 Convention Agenda

 Center for Improvement in Healthcare Quality (CIHQ)

-This presentation provides practical real-world strategies that have shown to be effective in establishing a culture that supports continuous on-going compliance to regulations and improvement in quality.
+This presentation provides practical, real-world strategies that have shown to be effective in establishing a culture that supports continuous ongoing compliance to regulations and improvement in quality.

 Learning Objectives:

-- Participants will be able to discuss the importance of organizational culture
+- Discuss the importance of organizational culture

 - Identify the difference between formal and informal culture